J-Pettson/active-directory-lab/README.md

 5. Mapped a network drive

 ## What I learned
-- How Active Directory works
+- How Active Directory manages users and authentication
+- How to join a client machine to a domain
+- How to map network drives in a domain environment
+- Basic network troubleshooting using ping and DNS

+## Skills Demonstrated
+- Active Directory setup and configuration
-- User authentication basics
+- User and group management
+- Domain joining
-- Basic troubleshooting
+- Network troubleshooting (DNS, connectivity)
+- File sharing and permissions

 ## Screenshots